-Compared to western countries, Japan is very different.
-Apart from the obvious language barrier, traveling to such a unique country will bring quite a few difficulties.
-Nothing that’s unbearable, and not even difficulties that will hinder your visit.
-But there are a few things to remember when visiting Japan, to make your experience more enjoyable and stress-free!The Ultimate Guide to Japan - what to know before you go! #japan #japantravel Click To Tweet
+Compared to Western countries, Japan is very different.
+Other than the obvious language barrier, traveling to such a unique country will bring some difficulties.
+Nothing that is unbearable, and not even difficulties that will hinder your visit.
+But there are a few things to remember when visiting Japan, to make your time there as enjoyable and stress free as possible.

 Table of Contents

 - 1 A Comprehensive Guide to Japan for First Time Visitors

 - 6 Wifi & Sim Cards in Japan

 - 7 Safety in Japan

 - 8 Accommodation in Japan

 - 9 What to Wear in Japan